 Escort Destroyer (Hull Code: DDE)

-A standard destroyer which has all defensive weaponry; that is, geared to block or destroy incoming fire.
+In tar Trek a standard destroyer which has all-defensive weaponry; that is, geared to block or destroy incoming fire.

 Command Destroyer / Destroyer Leader (Hull Code: DDC)